tudelft-cs4200/2021/project/ms2/lab7.md

 ### Submission

-You need to submit your MiniJava project with a pull request against branch `assignment7` on GitHub.
+You need to submit your MiniJava project with a merge request against branch `assignment7-submission` on GitLab.
 The [Git documentation](/documentation/git.html#submitting-an-assignment) explains how to file such a request.

 The deadline for submission is November 23, 2018, 23:59.